“You’ve been doing me a disservice, you know.”

 Dr. Wright presented the corpse to me as if waiting for me to react badly.
 Doctors sometimes think they’re the only ones who have ever seen dead bodies.

 I pulled down the sheet and looked, less because I had any idea what I was looking for and more to be able to answer questions later.

 “Tattoos.”
 I observed after a few moments.
 “Is that a caduceus?”

 He shrugged.
 “I don’t know.
 I don’t think so — it would be upside down if it is.”

 There were two tattoos: one the (possible) caduceus (two snakes twined around a staff) on the right bicep, and the other a small heart on the right ankle.

 When I was done, or at least when I’d devoted enough time to the process, I covered the body again.
-He grinned, gesturing at a plastic tray on a nearby shelf.
+He grinned, gesturing at a blue plastic tray on a nearby shelf.
 “She searched the pockets didn’t she?”
 He chuckled and waved a finger at me.
 “You should have asked about the contents of the pockets earlier.”